anveo/rack-request-id/README.md

 # Rack::RequestId

-Rack middleware which adds a 16-digit hexidecimal `X-Request-Id` header to the response and into `Thread.current[:request_id]`
+Rack middleware which adds a random 16-digit hexidecimal value into an `X-Request-Id` response header and also into `Thread.current[:request_id]`.
+If you are using a multi-threaded webserver like [puma](http://puma.io/), see instructions below on how to safely store the value globally.

 ## Usage

+Add the following to your `Gemfile`.

 ```ruby
 gem 'rack-request-id'